cheqd/product-docs/guides/anoncreds/revocation-registry-definition.md

 To create a Revocation Registry Definition on cheqd, you should follow the [tutorials for creating a DID-Linked Resource here](../../tutorials/did-linked-resources/), and pass the relevant JSON file for the object in the transaction.

-## Tying CredDef, RevRegDef and StatusListEntry Objects together
+## Tying CredDef, RevRegDef and StatusList Objects together

-Across the [cheqd CredDef Object Method](credential-definition.md#cheqd-anoncreds-object-method-for-creddefs), the [Revocation Registry Definition Object Method](revocation-registry-definition.md#cheqd-anoncreds-object-method-for-revocation-registry-definition-objects) and the [StatusListEntry Object Method](revocation-registry-entries.md) - each resource is associated with the same issuer DID and Collection ID.
+Across the [cheqd CredDef Object Method](credential-definition.md#cheqd-anoncreds-object-method-for-creddefs), the [Revocation Registry Definition Object Method](revocation-registry-definition.md#cheqd-anoncreds-object-method-for-revocation-registry-definition-objects) and the [StatusList Object Method](revocation-status-list.md) - each resource is associated with the same issuer DID and Collection ID.

 Importantly, this allows each new resource to be indexed and versioned by their: